 Customer Lifetime Value, or CLV, measures how much your customers will spend during the, hopefully long, relationship with your company.
 This is the number one metric, as it shows how healthy your customer base is, and how likely is your company to grow in the future.

-The cool thing is that you can determine the customer lifetime value specifically for different types of customers, as well for acquisition channels so that you can easily identify who are your greatest supporters.
+The cool thing is that you can determine the customer lifetime value specifically for different types of customers, as well for acquisition channels.
+So that you can easily identify who are your greatest supporters.

 Number two Early Repeat Rate

 Early Repeat Rate measures the number of customers who purchase again from you in a determined time frame.
 The time frame length is influenced by the industry where you operate and for example it short for fast-moving consumer goods, and long for car manufacturers.
-Frequent and regular purchase indicates the good health of your business.
+The frequent and regular purchase indicates the good health of your business.

 Number three The Star rating of your products

 If your products are sold online the star rating that they get on e-commerce is your most important metric.
 Having a star rating higher than your competitors drives sales, and inspire new customers to buy.
-Your company goal could be to reach a certain average star rating across all channels, or to improve the score compared to the previous years, or to make it higher than your competitors.
+Your company goal could be to reach a certain average star rating across all channels.
+Or to improve the score compared to the previous years.
+Or to make it higher than your competitors.